 Deafinitely Theatre

-During 2023-24, we are supporting Deafinitely’s popular Youth Theatre programme for deaf young people.
+We have been supporting Deafinitely’s popular Youth Theatre programme for deaf young people since 2022.
 The Youth Theatre is the only specialist, free of charge, deaf-led arts provision available to young people aged 14-21 in London and nationally.
 ‘The project will benefit 100+ deaf young people to take part in youth activities where they will learn skills, meet peers, improve their communication and personal development,’ said Frankie, their Executive Director.

 Pilot Theatre